 -

-Proquest Issue Researcher: Should Puerto Rico choose to Become a U.S. State?
+Proquest Issues Researcher: Should Puerto Rico Choose to Become a U.S. State?

 To help answer this question, Proquest introduces the issue's pros and cons and highlights key points under debate.
 Relevant documents, statistics, and multimedia present global perspectives from all sides to help novice researchers explore the “whats” and the “whys” of an issue.